getsolus/help-center-docs/docs/packaging/git-basics.md

 The recommended way to switch branches is `git switch`.
 To create a new branch use `git switch -c`.

-## Keeping your branch up to date with the master branch
+## Keeping your branch up to date with the main branch

 If there any new changes to the repository whilst you are still working on your branch you need to [sync your fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).
-Run `git fetch`, and `git rebase origin/master` to pull the changes in.
+Run `git fetch`, and `git rebase origin/main` to pull the changes in.
 You will need to fix any conflicts manually.
-You can check your branch against master with `git diff origin/master..my-branch`.
+You can check your branch against main with `git diff origin/main..my-branch`.

 ## Adding files